Grassmarket: As a place of execution

-A popular story in Edinburgh is that of Margaret (or Maggie) Dickson, a fishwife from Musselburgh, whose husband left, possibly press-ganged, to join the Royal Navy.
-Maggie had gone to work in an inn in the Borders, and was hanged in the Grassmarket in August 1724, at the age of 22 or 23, by hangman John Dalgliesh for murdering her illegitimate baby there by drowning it or placing it in the river Tweed at Kelso, shortly after the birth.
-After the hanging, a doctor declared Dickson dead, and her family argued with the medical students, who then were only allowed to dissect criminal corpses, so her body was taken back to Musselburgh on a cart.
-However, on the way there, the story was that her family went for a wake at an inn (possibly Sheep's Heid Inn, Duddingston) when they heard noises from the coffin as she awoke.
-Under Scots Law, her punishment had been carried out, so she could not be executed for a second time for the same crime (only later were the words "until dead" added to the sentence of hanging).
+A popular story in Edinburgh is that of Margaret "Maggie" Dickson, a fishwife from Musselburgh, whose husband left, possibly press-ganged, to join the Royal Navy.
+Maggie was working in an inn in Kelso while pregnant.
+Her baby was either still born or died shortly after the birth, and Maggie attempted to hide the body in the river Tweed.
+The body was discovered and traced back to her.
+She was taken to Edinburgh and tried and convicted under an act of 1690 for "concealment of pregnancy", a capital offence.
+She was hanged in the Grassmarket in August 1724, at the age of 22 or 23, by hangman John Dalgliesh.
+After a scuffle with medical students, who then were only allowed to dissect criminal corpses, the family took her body back to Musselburgh in a cart, but after stopping at an inn (possibly Sheep's Heid Inn, Duddingston) they heard noises from the coffin; Maggie was found to be alive.
+Under Scots Law, her punishment had been carried out, so she could not be executed a second time for the same crime (only later were the words "until dead" added to the sentence of hanging).
 Her "resurrection" was also to some extent seen as divine intervention, and so she was allowed to go free.
-In later life (and legend), she was referred to as "hauf-hingit Maggie" and attracted curiosity as she was seen back in the Grass-market in October 1724, with an item about a crowd forming to see her in the Scots Magazine.
+She became known as "half-hangit Maggie" and attracted curiosity as she was seen back in the Grassmarket in October 1724, with an item about a crowd forming to see her in the Scots Magazine.
 She remarried her husband (as "death" had parted them) and lived another 40 years.
 There is now a pub in the Grassmarket named Maggie Dickson's near where she was hanged.